Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/examples.rst

     return map

-This example can be found in 'example.py' file.
+This code can be found in 'example.py' file.
 You can run this example by uncommenting 'map = example.occupancy_map(sensor_data)' in the 'main.py' file.
 Simulation results of this algorithm is shown in the following animation.
 If the grid map is not shown automatically, you can open the 'map.png' file and see the animation.